Parson's Inn: History

 The former Parson's Inn buildings are timber vernacular structures located approximately 5 km south of Raglan on the old coach road, now bypassed by the Bruce Highway.
-The proprietor of this wayside inn from 1885 until the early 1900s was Edwin Parson and the property has remained in the possession of members of his family.
+The proprietor of this wayside inn from 1885 until the early 1900s was Edwin Parson, and the property has remained in the possession of members of his family.

-The area in which the inn is situated was surveyed for pastoral settlement in 1855 and most of County of Clinton was soon taken up as runs producing wool.
-This included Raglan which was selected by William Landsborough and by 1857 was occupied by James and John Landsborough.
-By 1865 cattle were established in the district and soon replaced sheep.
-By 1867 there were over 180 runs in the district and a goldfield was proclaimed at Raglan, just south of Mount Holly.
+The area in which the inn is situated was surveyed for pastoral settlement in 1855, and most of County of Clinton was soon taken up as runs producing wool.
+This included Raglan, which was selected by William Landsborough and by 1857 was occupied by James and John Landsborough.
+By 1865, cattle were established in the district and soon replaced sheep.
+By 1867, there were over 180 runs in the district, and a goldfield was proclaimed at Raglan, just south of Mount Holly.
 Miners from this field were later to frequent Parson's Inn, paying for their rations in gold.
 Following the Crown Lands Alienation Act in 1868, the huge early runs were broken up and resumed for selection as smaller grazing properties.
-The numbers of cattle being raised and transported in the Port Curtis area increased following the setting up of the Lakes Creek meatworks in 1871.
+The number of cattle being raised and transported in the Port Curtis area increased following the setting up of the Lakes Creek meatworks in 1871.

 Edwin Parson's name first appears in the Post Office Directory of 1874 as being at Long Morn.
 He selected 517 acre at Black's Crossing, Raglan, in 1873 and an adjoining selection of 667 acre in 1874.
 On 5 May 1979, a mention is made in the diary of Stephen Creed of Langmorn station of an E Parsons "in charge of 169 fat bullocks to be delivered to Brisbane by road", which may well refer to Edwin Parsons.
 The purchase of his selections was finalised in 1881.

 Black's Crossing was the local name for a section of Raglan Creek crossed by a stock route.
-The places where major routes crossed watercourses were often used as camps by drovers and carriers and were excellent locations for inns which catered to travellers.
+The places where major routes crossed watercourses were often used as camps by drovers and carriers and were excellent locations for inns that catered to travellers.
 These were places where one could obtain food and accommodation for people and horses, where it was usually possible to obtain the services of a blacksmith, leave or collect messages and gain information on the condition of the road ahead.
 The inns were also a social amenity as a source of company and conviviality on the road.
 Their services made the development of regular supply routes possible, which in turn made a major contribution to the way in which areas were opened up for European settlement.